 Our plan also covers certain over-the-counter drugs and products.
 Some over-the-counter drugs cost less than prescription drugs and work just as well.
 For more information, call Member Services.

-How can you find out if a drug is on the Drug List?
+B2.
+How to find a drug on the Drug List

 To find out if a drug you are taking is on the Drug List, you can: